Fred MacMurray: Lillian Lamont

-Lamont and MacMurray met during the production of Roberta while in New York City while he was performing with the Collegians in 1934, and they quickly became an item.
+Lamont and MacMurray met during the production of Roberta while in New York City while he was performing with the California Collegians in 1934, and they quickly became an item.
 Despite the budding romance he left New York and returned to Hollywood in efforts to continue his career.

 It was reported that upon his return he spurned a matchmaking attempt by gossip columnist Louella Parsons.
 Accounts vary, with some reporting that Parsons was angry over MacMurray's refusal of her efforts, leading Parsons to attempt to derail his career.
 Other sources indicate that MacMurray turned down a party invitation from William Randolph Hearst (via Parsons), as the publisher had already identified another female as MacMurray's date for the event.
 Parsons refers in a 1947 column that she and MacMurray made amends, "...we let our hair down about a lot of things...principally a misunderstanding that marred a long friendship, and then and there cleaned up all our grievances", possibly alluding to the columnist's attempts at career sabotage.

 In 1934, the couple announced the news that they were in a "test engagement", stating that they "want to be sure before we make any official announcement" that "...their personalities were the type which could pull in a double harness while they followed their careers".
 By late spring in 1936, the couple decided to make it official.
 Late on the night of June 19, 1936, MacMurray, Lamont and MacMurray's mother traveled by plane to Las Vegas to be married.
 The trip – and the marriage – were kept secret from friends and studio officials, who spent the day of the 20th trying to locate the actor.
 The newlyweds and family returned to Hollywood on a plane that same day.